 19. Vent your tent in the morning

-Venting your tent in the mornings is another great way to help cut down on the condensation on the inside of your tent.
+Venting your tent in the mornings is another great way to help reduce condensation inside your tent.
 After everyone is up and dressed, we will typically open the windows as we wipe down the tent walls.
 This is the best way to get all the humidity out of your tent so that it doesn’t continue to collect on the inside of your tent.

 20. Use a smaller tent